ChronoLogic12/tippy-tea-subscription/README.md

 ### Profile

-The profile page contains a form detailing a users stored info including a checkbox details the users current subscription to mailing list status.
+The profile page contains a form detailing a users stored info and a checkbox reflecting the users current subscription to mailing list status.
 If the user has saved data previously these will be pre filled, if they are already signed up for the mailing list the checkbox will be checked.
-The profile page also contains controls to manage subscriptions by opening the stripe customer portal and controls to delete suer account.
+The profile page also contains controls to manage subscriptions by opening the stripe customer portal and controls to delete user account.
 When logged in as an admin there will also be an additional control to navigate to the send newsletter page.

 <p align="center">
     <img src="readme-assets\profile.PNG" width="300px"/>